Do you hold back from pitching guest posts because you are afraid of rejection?

 That was until the day I discovered what bloggers were really looking for in pitches.

-The #1 thing bloggers look for in pitches
+The #1 thing bloggers look for in a guest blog pitch

 One day, while reading Yaro Starak’s blog I came across his reply to a readers’ guesting post request.